seek-oss/playroom/README.md

   widths: [320, 768, 1024],
   port: 9000,
   openBrowser: true,
-  paramType: 'search', // default is 'hash'
+  paramType: 'search', // default is 'hash'.
+When using 'search' the iframes may refresh on every change.
   exampleCode: `
     <Button>
       Hello World!